-The Senior Vice President Internal Audit, the Chief Accounting Officer, the Compliance Officer and the Senior Vice President Risk Management, HSE and Sustainable Development meet every month for information and mutual coordination within the Risk Monitoring and Coordination Committee.
+The Senior Vice President Internal Audit, the Chief Accounting Officer, the Compliance Officer and the Senior Vice President Risk Management, HSE and Sustainable Development met every month for information and mutual coordination.

 The monitoring of risks is built into our business review processes at the project level, at the Division level and at the E-Com level.
 Key indicators have been identified to signal risk environment changes and adverse trends.
 These are reviewed in management meetings at each level.
 Transverse Functions and Group Departments assist the Divisions in monitoring these indicators and when necessary focus attention on specific Group risks.